 Where to Stay in Mykonos

-There are plenty of amazing places to stay on the island, no matter whether you prefer a B&B, a top hotel, or a vacation home in Mykonos.
+There are plenty of unique places to stay on the island, whether you prefer a B&B, a top hotel, or a vacation home in Mykonos.

-Some of the places I recommend you to check include Jenny’s Summer Houses or a family place like Acrogiali Beach Hotel both in Platys Gialos.
-If you’re looking to compare prices and availability, click on the map below to discover more accommodation opportunities.
+I recommend you to check Jenny’s Summer Houses or a family place like Acrogiali Beach Hotel, both in Platys Gialos.
+To compare prices and availability, click on the map below to discover more accommodation opportunities.

 General Information About Mykonos